samtools/htslib/samples/DEMO.md

 argument and it returns 0 on success, -1 on end of file and < -1 in case of errors.

-The bam storage has to be initialised using bam_init1 api before the call and can be reused for successive reads.
+The bam storage has to be initialized using bam_init1 api before the call and can be reused for successive reads.
 Once done, it needs to be destroyed using bam_destroy1.
 The member field named core - bam1_core_t - in bam storage, bam1_t, has the sequence data in an easily accessible way.
 Using the fields